robfinch/Qupls/StarkCPU-README.md

 * The register file contains 96 architectural registers split into different groups.
 Both integer and floating-point operations are supported using separate registers.
 There are also eight branch registers, eight condition registers, and three carry registers.
 * There is a dedicated zero register, r0.
 A register is dedicated to the stack pointer.
 The stack pointer is banked depending on processor operating mode.
 * Five hidden registers are dedicated to micro-code use.
-* The register file is 24r4w (24 read ports and 4 write ports).
+* The register file is 16r4w (16 read ports and 4 write ports).
+This provides a good level of coverage for instructions.
+It may not always be possible to accomodate the current set of instructions in which case the latency increases as additional clock cycles are required.
+For instance, there may be up to 26 read ports required in the worst case, along with 17 write ports.
+The worst case is not being directly supported because of the hardware cost.
-* The register file is organized with four read ports for each instruction (with four simulatneous instructions).
+* The register file is organized with potentially five read ports for each instruction.
+There could be up to seven instructions requiring port access at the same time.
 Three read ports are for source operands A, B, and C. One port is for the target operand T which also needs to be readable.
+And there is a carry input port as well.
+Not all types of instruction require all these ports.
 * Registers are renamed to remove dependencies.
-There are 256 physical registers available.
+There are 256 physical registers available, or approximately 2.7 rename registers per register.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 The decode has been simplified.